 What is Reparations?

 What is reparations?
 Reparations are a program of acknowledgement, redress and closure for a grievous injustice.
 Where American Freedmen are concerned, the grievous injustices that make the case for reparations include slavery, legal segregation (Jim Crow), and ongoing discrimination and stigmatization.
 How much does America owe the American Freedmen?
-Truly, no price tag can be put upon the severely harsh conditions that those who have been labeled "Black Americans" have endured in the United States.
+Truly, no price tag can be put upon the severely harsh treatment and conditions that those who have been labeled "Black Americans" have endured in the United States.
 However, if you compare two Congressional actions, that being the Homestead Act of 1862 and the first reparations directive for the Freedmen (General Sherman's Special Field Orders No. 15), two things become apparent:

 The promise of 40 acres and a mule never reached capacity and those Freedmen who did receive their allotments, had them revoked by then President Andrew Johnson, a Confederate sympathizer.
 This began a process of prohibiting the Freedmen from building intergenerational wealth to be passed down to their progeny.
 The long term multigenerational effect is the Freedmen are beset with persistent financial crises that contribute to limited opportunity to participate in American political and economic life, greater danger from the criminal justice system, poorer physical and mental health, and few resources to bequeath to their children.